Some questions considered ...

 First of all - what is Integrative Psychotherapy?

-The way I practice Integrative Psychotherapy is that I look to help my clients find a more satisfactory way of being in their world than they are currently experiencing.
-We do this by looking at various aspects of your life; history, relationships, feelings, thoughts, behaviours; and work together to find a way of getting them to function and integrate in a way that is more healthy for you.
-The work we do together is very individual so there isn't a particular type of therapy that we use.
-Instead I tend to encourage clients explore the different parts of themselves and try to find out what is going on in their "system" and find ways to help that system work in a more harmonious way.
-This way of working tends to mean I work with Transactional Analysis, Internal Family Systems, Gestalt Therapy and Acceptance and Commitment Therapy to inform our work.
+The way I practice Integrative Psychotherapy is that I help my clients find a more satisfactory way of being in their world than they are currently experiencing.
+We do this by looking at various aspects of your life; history, relationships, feelings, thoughts, behaviours; and work together to find a way of helping them to function and integrate in a way that is more healthy for you.
+I encourage clients to explore the different aspects of themselves and try to find out what is going on in their "system" and find ways to help that system work in a more balanced way.
+This way of working tends to mean I work with the Internal Family Systems model in the main and sometimes Gestalt, Transactional Analysis and Acceptance and Commitment Therapy to inform our work.

 Will It Help?

 My experience tells me that yes it will, however finding the right therapist and starting therapy at the right time for you is key to success.
 Research shows that the two factors most important in producing successful experiences from therapy are your motivation and our relationship.
-So, shop around and really consider if you are in the right place to start your journey.
+So, take your time to choose your therapist and consider if you are in the right place to start your journey.

 Do I Need It?